vledd/modelget-civitai/README.md

 ```
 -i </path/to/txt/file> # Allows to specify input txt file with links
--d </path/to/save/dir> # Allows to specify dir where to store downloads
+-o </path/to/save/dir> # Allows to specify dir where to store downloads
 -x <1-many> # Specify number of concurrent connections.
 4-16 recommended.
 -j <1-many> # Specify number of parallel files download (from list).
 2-4 recommended
 -t <token> # You can provide token as an flag